Brief Connect v2.5.x New Dashboard Infrastructure Release Notes

 MongoDbMigrationConnectionStringsetting toMongoDbConnectionStringwithout changing the value. - Confirm

-MongoDbPasswordis present and still points to the same Key Vault secret. - Confirm
+MongoDbPasswordis present and still points to the same Key Vault secret. - Delete

 SkipAutoApplySharePointFieldsOnSaveConfigurationto pre-migration value. - Save changes